 Labels can help create community and foster a sense of belonging.
 They can give people purpose.
 They can be used to orient yourself towards something.
 Everybody (every body) is an athlete is one such example.
 The “athlete” label can be used for good — to build ourselves up.

 The value that community (when positive) provides should not be understated.
 You can find community as a “runner,” be it through running clubs or social media or something.
 You can find community as a “Catholic,” be it through The Church or activities outside of church.
-Back when minimalism was all the rage (or was that just me in my little minimalism echo chamber?), people who labeled themselves “minimalists” were able to find a community of like-minded individuals.
+When minimalism was all the rage (or was that just me in my little minimalism echo chamber?), people who labeled themselves “minimalists” found a community of like-minded individuals.
 That community supported each other as they sifted through their shit and also in dealing with the opinions of others.
 Feeling like you have shared values and interests with a set of people is important.
 Labels can help us find those people and communities that have a positive impact.

 It’s still important to acknowledge the potential consequences, but also that not all labels are fixed.
 We can adopt new ones or shed old ones as we grow.
-Keep an open mind and be skeptical of assuming beliefs/views without doing your own due diligence.
-Above all, we should be more mindful of the language we use and how labels affect everyone.
+Keep an open mind and be skeptical of assuming beliefs/views without doing due diligence.
+Above all, we should be more mindful of our language and how labels affect everyone.

 Absolutes

-If you remember back in the beginning, there were two key things I had observed in conversations — the use of labels and the use of absolutes.
-Now it’s time to dig into absolutes.
+If you remember back in the beginning, I mentioned two observations: our use of labels and absolutes.
+It’s time to dig into absolutes.

 I’m defining an absolute statement as one that allows no wiggle room, it’s binary — 0 or 1, yes or no, 0% or 100%.
 You’ll recognize them easily — they contain words like “never” and “always.”
 You’ve probably heard something like “You never take out the trash” or “You always get to pick the movie we watch.”
 Now, it’s possible that you have literally never taken out the trash or that you have literally picked every single movie.
 But it’s more likely that the person making these statements meant “you rarely take out the trash” (or rather “I take out the trash far more than you”) and “you pick out almost every single movie.”
 I’m being a bit nit-picky here, but it’s important.

 There are few situations where we actually mean 0% or 100%.
-Sometimes, the use of these absolutes can end up creating a self-fulfilling prophecy.
+Sometimes, these absolutes can create a self-fulfilling prophecy.

 Let’s say you went vegan a couple years ago.
 You tout the benefits to your friends (only when asked though because you’re not that vegan person always spouting off some crap) and have said verbatim “I will never eat meat again, being vegan is too important to my health and the planet.”
 Let’s also say that you’ve been experiencing some sluggishness and other health-related issues.
 Your doctor and nutritionist (because apparently you’re quite well off and have access to both) suggest that you add some fish and red meat into your diet to make up for some possible vitamin-related deficiencies.
 Woof.
 You’re in a bit of a pickle now.